fabric8io/fabric8/docs/mavenPlugin.md

     mvn fabric8:deploy

-You should now be able to view the web application at http://dockerhost:9901/war-camel-servlet-2.0.0-SNAPSHOT/ where 'dockerhost' should point to the ip address returned by
+You should now be able to view the running web application at http://dockerhost:9901/war-camel-servlet-2.0.0-SNAPSHOT/

-    boot2docker ip

-If you are not running docker natively on linux.
-(Or just use localhost if you are).
-[This article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) describes how its a good idea to define **dockerhost** to point to your boot2docker ip address:

-    echo $(docker-ip) dockerhost | sudo tee -a /etc/hosts

-Then you can easily access anything running on your docker host without having to setup port forwarding.

 ### Property Reference